 Not many investors give it a thought, but it’s had a long-term annual return of about 11.5%.
 You don’t have to buy farmland directly either.
 Instead, you can do it through a specialized investment service, like AcreTrader.

-You can invest a small amount of money across several different properties using the service.
+You can invest money across several different properties using the service.
 But it’s the kind of investment that may take years to pay off, so patience is required.

 Fees: 0.75% annual fee plus closing fees